 Naming the role

-Choose the ID of your role carefully, because it cannot be changed.
-You can delete a role, but you can't create a new custom role with the same ID until after the 37-day deletion process has completed.
+You cannot change role IDs, so choose your role IDs carefully.
+You can delete a custom role, but you can't create a new custom role with the same full ID until after the 44-day deletion process has completed.
 For more information about the deletion process, see Deleting a custom role.

 Testing and deploying